gvwilson/sys-tutorial/pages/index.md

     -   They are comfortable working with Unix command-line tools, writing data analysis programs in Python, and downloading data from the web manually
-    -   Ning wants to understand how applications actually work, i.e., what happens when they install a package or run a pipeline in the cloud, in part so that they can have meaningful conversations with IT
+    -   Ning wants to understand what happens when they install a package or run a pipeline in the cloud
     -   Their work schedule is unpredictable and highly variable, so they need to be able to learn a bit at a time
 -   Prerequisites